 There’s this breathless magic that suddenly appears.
 All of a sudden, the bristling winds are instantly forgotten as we’re transported back to childhood winters filled with ice skating, sledding down the best neighborhood hills, and staying outside until our noses are runny and the tips of our ears bright red.

 For about a week, towns are suddenly alive with activity.
 Food vendors bring out their hot dogs, potato chip swirls, and ddeokkbokki.
-Students linger outside between school and hagwon.
-Kindergarten teachers plan afternoon recess playing underneath the blossoms instead of huddle inside.
+Students linger outside in their free time.
+Kindergarten teachers plan afternoon recess underneath the blossoms instead of huddling inside.

 They’re obviously not quite as common as they are in East Asia, so if you find yourself in an East Asian country during the early spring, you have to get yourself to explore the ephemeral magic while it lasts.
 And where’s the best place to see them in Korea?
 Answer:

 Down in Gyeongssangnam-do, Hwagae is filled with 4 kilometers or roughly 2.5 miles of cherry blossom trees.
 Truly in the Korean countryside, you will find little in the way of modern buildings to ruin your view.

-How to the Hwagae Cherry Blossom Festival
+How to Get to the Hwagae

 - Option 1: You can drive and park along the road.

 - If you’re coming from an area outside of Seoul, you might have a few transfers.
-The bigger terminals that go into Hwagae are: Busan (부산), Jinju (진주), and Gurye (구례).
+The bigger terminals that go into Hwagae are Busan (부산), Jinju (진주), and Gurye (구례).

 Where are your favorite places to see these gorgeous cherry blossoms?